HuasoFoundries/google-maps-documentation/docs/google.maps.places.AutocompletePrediction.md

 <tr>
 <td><code>id</code></td>
 <td><code>string</code></td>
-<td>A stable ID for this place, intended to be interoperable with those returned by the <a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.places.PlaceResult.md">place search service</a>.</td>
+<td>A stable ID for this place, intended to be interoperable with those returned by the <a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.places.PlaceResult.md">place search service</a>.
+Note: This has been deprecated in favor of <code>place_id</code>.</td>
 </tr>
 <tr>
 <td><code>matched_substrings</code></td>